ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-93.md

-# What Feedback Do You Have on Our Team's Performance Evaluation Process?

 Performance evaluations are a crucial aspect of any team's development, helping to pinpoint areas for improvement and recognize outstanding achievements.
 However, the process itself can sometimes be flawed or ineffective, leading to frustration and resentment among team members.
 Asking the question "What feedback do you have on our team's performance evaluation process?" in a survey can help identify ways to improve this process and create a more productive and collaborative team.